ashepherd/finance-blog/_posts/2023-11-24-what-is-20-bucks-worth.md

 ---
 layout: post
-title:  Judgment Night (1993)
+title:  What is $20 worth?
-categories: [Thriller]
+categories: [Budget, Investing, Time Value of Money]
-excerpt: Judgment Night is a "what would you do if..." film...
+excerpt: Is $20 always worth $20?
+Or could it be worth a LOT more?
 ---

 While racing to a boxing match, Frank, Mike, John and Rey get more than they bargained for.
 A wrong turn lands them directly in the path of Fallon, a vicious, wise-cracking drug lord.
 After accidentally witnessing Fallon murder a disloyal henchman, the four become his unwilling prey in a savage game of cat and mouse as they are mercilessly stalked through the urban jungle in this taut suspense drama.